 The Simple Dollar’s Top Picks for Best Whole Life Insurance

-These honorable mentions are also solid choices, but they do not make their annual dividend payment percentage histories available online, nor did they provide them upon request.
+For honorable mentions, we have New York Life, Ohio National, and Western and Southern.
+These are also solid choices, but they do not make their annual dividend payment percentage histories available online, nor did they provide them upon request.
 Make sure you get this information from an agent if you apply for a policy with one of these companies.

 How I Found The Best Whole Life Insurance